Fibred product of commutative algebras: generators and relations: Introduction

-We prove the following result. \begin{theorem} The category of commutative associative Artinian algebras with unity over a field $k,$ $\overline k=k$, can be supplied with universal products.
-Dually, the category of 0-dimensional schemes over $k,$ $\overline k=k$, is supplied with amalgamated sums. \end{theorem} First we fix the terminology and describe the algorithm which constructs algebra to be a universal product of algebras by means of their affine representations.
-Then we prove that choice of different affine representations leads to isomorphic algebras.
-Finally we prove the universality and hence confirm that the obtained algebra is indeed a product.
+We prove the following result. \begin{theorem} The universal (fibred) product of affine algebras of finite type over a field can be compute explicitly by means of generators and relations. \end{theorem} The method to compute fibred products of affine algebras constitutes the main subject of this article and described below.

+First we fix the terminology and describe the algorithm which constructs algebra to be a universal product of algebras by means of their appropriate affine representations.
+Then we confirm that choice of different appropriate affine representations leads to isomorphic algebras.
+Finally we prove the universality and hence confirm that the obtained algebra is indeed a fibred product.

+I would like to thank Laboratory of Discrete and Computational Geometry for the support during my work on this article (Grant No 1.1875.2014 (No 2014/258)) and my Diploma student I.~Chistousov for testing the finite-dimensional version of the method by thoroughly computing various examples.